Ready 2 Work Employment Initiative

 Ready 2 Work Jr. Academy – Establishing a partnership with families when students are in high school is key to getting a start on job-readiness for post-graduation.
 Volunteer work and internships are a great way to get started, as well as summer classes, job-site visits, and one-on-one mentoring.
 Jr. Academy classes are starting soon!
 Click here for more information and to register for the class.

 DSAGSL Office Internship Program – What better way to get work experience than an internship!
 The DSAGSL offers 1-year internships to adults with Down syndrome through our formal internship program.
 Interns will be paired with a staff person to work on various projects and events that take place throughout the busy DSAGSL year.
 We will set goals and have regular evaluations to ensure our interns are getting the most out of the program.
 AT the end of the year, we hope to have found our interns paid, meaningful work in the community.
-For applications, contact Makini@dsagsl.org.
+To apply, please fill out the DSAGSL Office Internship Application and send to Makini@dsagsl.org

 Pop Up Snack Shop Micro-Business – A food truck without the truck!
 This mobile snack shop is run by individuals with Down syndrome, from marketing decisions, to assembly to, direct sales.
 Individuals receive job skills and communication skills training, as well as learn the ins and outs of running a small business.
 This portable shop moves from business to business selling “snack-packs” to hungry staff. if you’re interested in having the pop-up snack shop at your business, contact Makini Anwisye at Makini@dsagsl.org